- Search The Registry

 *Silent Sam is affirmed on this date in 1913.
-This was a confederate monument located on the campus of the University of North Carolina.
+This was a confederate monument located on the University of North Carolina campus.

-This bronze statue of a confederate soldier was created by Canadian sculptor John A. Wilson, which stood on the historic McCorkle Place of the University campus.
+This bronze statue of a Confederate soldier was created by Canadian sculptor John A. Wilson and stood on the historic McCorkle Place of the University campus.
 This location has been described as "the front door" of the university and "a position of honor".
 Establishing a Confederate monument at a Southern university became a goal of the North Carolina chapter of the United Daughters of the Confederacy (UDC) in 1907.
-UNC approved the group's request in 1908 and, with funding from UNC alumni, the UDC, and the university, Wilson designed the statue, using a young Boston man as his model.
+UNC approved the group's request in 1908, and, with funding from UNC alumni, the UDC, and the university, Wilson designed the statue using a young Boston man as his model.

-The name Silent Sam is first recorded in 1954, in the student newspaper The Daily Tar Heel.
-Beginning in the 1960s, the statue faced opposition on the grounds of its racist message, and it was vandalized several times during the civil rights movement.
+The name Silent Sam is first recorded in 1954 in the student newspaper The Daily Tar Heel.
+Beginning in the 1960s, the statue faced opposition because of its racist message, and it was vandalized several times during the civil rights movement.
 Protests and calls to remove the monument reached a higher profile in the 2010s, and in 2018, UNC Chancellor Carol L. Folt described the monument as detrimental to the university and said that she would have the statue removed if not prohibited by state law.

 Increased protests and vandalism resulted in the university spending $390,000 on security and cleaning for the statue in the 2017–18 academic year.
-The statue was toppled by protesters, and later that night removed to a secure location by university authorities.
-A statement from Chancellor Folt said the statue's original location was "a cause for division and a threat to public safety," and that she was seeking input on a plan for a "safe, legal and alternative" new location.
-The UNC-Chapel Hill Board of Trustees made a recommendation in December 2018 for a new "University History and Education Center" to be built on campus, at an estimated cost of $5.3 million, but this was rejected by the university system's Board of Governors.
+Protesters toppled the statue, and later that night removed to a secure location by university authorities.
+Chancellor Folt said the statue's original location was "a cause for division and a threat to public safety" and that she was seeking input on a plan for a "safe, legal and alternative" new location.
+The UNC-Chapel Hill Board of Trustees made a recommendation in December 2018 for a new "University History and Education Center" to be built on campus at an estimated cost of $5.3 million, but this was rejected by the university system's Board of Governors.